-Children act as indicators of their parents’ unresolved trauma, usually compounded over many generations.
-Unresolved trauma within a family system is sometimes
+children.
+Children can act as indicators of their parents’ unresolved trauma, usually compounded over many generations.
+Unresolved trauma within a family system is sometimes expressed in

-expressed in ‘behavioural difficulties’ or physical symptoms in children.
-Conditions such as AD(H)D, eating disorders, OCD, insomnia, bed wetting, social anxiety, violence between siblings and a
+‘behavioural difficulties’ or physical symptoms in children.
+Conditions such as AD(H)D, eating disorders, OCD, insomnia, bed wetting, social anxiety, violence between siblings and a great many

 Every child is hostage to the environment they grow up in.
 If they cannot get a secure emotional connection to their parents, it is not possible for them to remain with their healthy self - they have to dissociate in order to survive.
 This results in further disconnection which leads to confusion, pain and distress which can manifest in many different ways.
 Some children become ‘difficult’ through hyperactive, violent or aggressive behaviour, while others may be painfully shy, introverted or become physically ill.

-IoPT demonstrates that when we as parents address our own trauma, our children benefit.
+IoPT demonstrates that when we as parents address our own trauma, our children may benefit from the changing relational environment.
+With more space to express their feelings, children feel less burdened.
 As we take responsibility for our own feelings and start to become aware of our survival strategies, we can have healthier contact with our children, who then feel more supported to be themselves.
 The important first step is to take the focus off our children as the ‘problem’ and instead see their difficulties as symptoms of their hunger for emotional connection.
 When parents concentrate on the health of their own psyche, they can begin to perceive the innocence of their children as well as their own innocent child self.